Scriptura/ScripturaFramework/Readme.md

 ### Second stage

-Create an .html.jade or an .php.jade file in the folder.
+Create an .html.pug or an .php.pug file in the folder.

 With in the file's header: